 FLCC Project A.N.T. members are stationed within one of the 26 host parks in the state with a partner to work their service term.
 These members will work side by side to treat and remove invasive exotic plant species and educate the public on the impact of these plants on the natural habitat.
 Members will use different methods of treatment such as herbicide (all members receive training), hand removal, and prescribed fire.

 Once applications are reviewed, potential members will have the opportunity to choose which parks they are interested in.
 Information will be sent to include which parks offer housing and where our host parks are located.
 Site supervisors at the park itself are responsible for conducting interviews.
 Host parks change each year as it is a competitive application process for the parks, the list is not available until after the applications have been opened.

-Childcare assistance if eligible, Education award upon successful completion of service, Health coverage, Stipend, Student loan forbearance, Training
+Childcare assistance if eligible, Education award upon successful completion of service, Health coverage, Housing, Stipend, Student loan forbearance, Training

 Some parks offer housing to their members

 Free access to all 175 Florida State Parks